 About these vegan matcha cookies

 These vegan matcha cookies are earthy, slightly sweet, and soft.
 Shaping them as frogs adds a cute touch, but it’s not necessary—you can always make circular cookies if you’d like!
-But whether I’ve made them circular or frog-shaped, these cookies have been devoured by my friends + family.
-There’s a reason why these cookies has been one of the top recipes on my blog for months—they’re delicious.
+But whether I’ve made them circular or frog-shaped, these matcha cookies have been devoured by my friends + family.
+There’s a reason why these froggies have been one of the top recipes on my blog for months—they’re extremely delicious.

 I made this recipe vegan by swapping out regular butter with dairy-free butter, and the egg with dairy-free milk.
+However, you can always use dairy butter and milk.
 The easy icing recipe only consists of 3 ingredients: powdered sugar, water, and food coloring.
 Super simple and great for beginner bakers.

 In the rest of this post, you’ll learn about the equipment + ingredients I used, more detailed steps on how I made these green cookies, flavor variations, tips, and some FAQs.
 Don’t worry, I have alllllll the deets for you to make the best matcha sugar cookies.

-So, keep scrolling if you’d like to learn how to bake these froggies!
+So, keep scrolling if you’d like to learn how to bake these matcha cookie froggies!

-Why you should make these vegan matcha cookies
+Why you should make this vegan matcha cookie recipe

 I’ll let these testimonials speak for themselves! :’)